-The prevalence of archaeological sites indicate that for hundreds of years Belize was heavily populated by around one million Maya, whose relatively advanced civilization reached its height between AD 250 and 900.
+A large number of archaeological sites indicate that for hundreds of years Belize was home to around one million Maya, whose relatively advanced civilization reached its height between AD 250 and 900.
 While the Maya eventually abandoned many of their cities, they did not vanish.
 Today, their descendants, predominantly in the southern district of Toledo, still make up part of the important cultural fabric of Belize.

 Culturally, Belize is a diverse melting pot.
 By far the greatest number of settlers are the Mestizo (Spanish Indian) followed by Creole (African-European), Maya, Garifuna, Mennonites.
 More recently an influx of European, North Americans and Canadians have made the country their home.

-Shallow coastal waters are sheltered by the Barrier Reef which is the largest reef system in the Western Hermisphere.
+Shallow coastal waters are sheltered by the Belize Barrier Reef which is the largest reef system in the Western Hermisphere.
 This is dotted with hundreds of small Cayes and three separate offshore atolls.
 Much of the coastline of the mainland is low coastal plain covered with mangrove swamp.
-The northern plains rise to a slight plateau in the west crisscrossed by waterways.
+The northern plains rise to a slight plateau in the west that is crisscrossed by waterways.
 Central Belize is mostly savanna supporting abundant wildlife.
-Moving southwest from the old capital Belize City, the land rises gradually toward the interior with Mountains of over 1124 meters above sea level.
-The southern part of the country consists of many steep rivers that carry sand, clay and silt which enrich the coastal belt the the agricultural areas.
-Much of this area is also covered in virgin tropical rainforest rich in palms, exotic flora and fauna and tropical hardwoods
+Moving southwest from the old capital Belize City, the land rises gradually toward the interior with Mountains of over 3000 feet above sea level.
+The southern part of the country consists of many steep rivers that carry sand, clay and silt, which enrich the coastal belt the the agricultural areas.
+Much of this area is also covered in virgin tropical rainforest rich in palms, exotic flora and fauna, and tropical hardwoods.

 Belize has a tropical climate with average annual temperatures of 80ºF (highs of 95ºF in summer and lows of 65ºF in winter months).
 The wet season runs June to November, but most rainfall is predominently short refreshing showers.
 Ideal clothing is light, breathable.
 A sweater and waterproof gear may be advisable for mountains and for the jungle, long pants, light long sleeve shirt and good walking shoes.